How to Delete Row with VBA and Shift Up Cells in Excel (11 Examples)

 Active row containing the active cell

-This code will delete the row containing the active cell.
-Take your cursor to any cell of the row you want to delete and execute the code to delete the row.
+This code snippet deletes the row containing the active cell.
+To use it, simply place your cursor in any cell of the row you want to delete and execute the code:

 VBA code to delete active rowCode: